 Our clinic provides patients with a comprehensive cancer risk assessment.
 This assessment helps identify patients who may have hereditary cancer syndromes.
-It also allows our counselors to educate patients and loved ones, coordinate genetic testing for other family members and interpret test results for patients and their medical providers.
-We can recommend medical interventions that may improve outcomes.
+Our counselors educate patients and family members, coordinate genetic testing for other family members and interpret test results for patients as well as their medical providers.
+Using genetic test results, we may recommend medical interventions that can improve outcomes.

-- There is a personal history of cancer, particularly at a young age
+- There is a personal history of cancer before the age of 50

-- There is a family history of ovarian cancer
+- There is a personal or family history of colorectal cancer before age 50

-- There is a family history of colorectal cancer before age 50
+- There is a personal or family history of ovarian cancer

 - He or she has had more than one cancer in his or her lifetime